3000-Year-Old

 been found at such places as My Lai, Srebinica, Babi Yar, East Timor, Phnom

-full extent of the slaughter may never be known.
+of the slaughter may never be known.

 The earliest finds